Skip to content

 This sign at Cape Arkona (Mecklenburg-Vorpommern) makes it clear: Urinating in the woods is prohibited

-Also interesting: Never urinate in a pool!
+Also interesting: Never pee in a pool!

 More on the topic